The-Black-Lodge/JowdayScyllaphonia/README.md

 # Scyllaphonia

-Removes Scylla's vocals during the Oceanus boss fight.
+Removes the boss fight music during the Scylla fight.
+Instead, the zone background music will play.

 ## Features

-- Prevent shipwrecks by muting Scylla's singing.
+- Prevent shipwrecks.